CITM-UPC/Badass-Engine/README.md

 -You can press Alt + Left Click while not selecting anything to make the camera orbitate around the mouse

 -Hold Right Click + Q/E to make the camera move upwards or downwards

+Mouse Picking specification:
+-The mouse picking is limited to the zone out of the inspector with hardcoded boundings, it could not be perfect.

+Assets Window specification:
+-To delete a file from the assets window in the editor, press SUPR.